Product Review: Outlier

 Outlier Premium is geared more for recreational bettors who are looking to gain an edge and increase their win %.
 For new users getting the hang of Outlier, I recommend clicking your favorite sport at the top of the screen and then selecting “Games” at the bottom.
 Upcoming matchups in your selected sport appear with a ton of valuable data and the best available lines.
 Click the individual teams to unveil more layers of data that can be broken down into player props, team props, and game props.

-Outlier has an app and desktop version and can be used to gain an edge while betting the following sports: NFL, NCAA football, NCAA basketball, NBA, WNBA, MLB, and NHL.
-Several different soccer leagues will be added to Outlier this fall as well.
+Outlier has an app and desktop version and can be used to gain an edge while betting the following sports: NFL, NCAA football, NCAA basketball, NBA, WNBA, MLB, NHL, and several different soccer leagues have recently been added as well.

 Outlier Strengths & Weaknesses